-toby the service dog
+toby the PTSD service dog

-LABRADOR RETRIEVER FREE SERVICE DOG PROGRAM
+LABRADOR RETRIEVER FREE PTSD SERVICE DOG PROGRAM

-Begin the Lab Service Dog Adoption Process
+Begin the Labrador PTSD Service Dog Adoption Process

 If having one of our amazing Labs will assist you in your daily activities please send us an application and we will help you through the process.